 Posting Period Variant will be used to manage opening and closing of Financial posting periods in SAP, document posting will only be allowed within the open periods.
 Exertis will have one posting period variant for the whole company.

-Intrastat ID Number – exertis need to confirm which of the numbers below are relevant (this can be confirmed in Realisation).

-Intrastat ID numbers will be maintained in SAP.
+Intrastat ID Number –Intrastat ID numbers will be maintained in SAP.
 They are needed to file reports for cross country orders.
 The Economic Operator Registration and Identification scheme ( EORI ) - GB864438791000

 Deferment (Deferment numbers enable UK Customs (HMRC) to charge duty and taxes on account) - C-8720453

+Currently the intrastat report is filed using the VAT registration number.

 Finance Master Data